traciyiu/eng1003_w1_gp8/README.md

 [![Join the chat at https://gitter.im/guodongxiaren/README](https://img.shields.io/badge/Back-readme1.0.0-red.svg)](https://github.com/traciyiu/eng1003_w1_gp8/blob/main/README.md)

-# Task 1 Methodology results and Discussion
+# Task 1 Methodology, Results and Discussion
 ## Methodology:
 ### First,we should find the code which needs to be changed.
 **Start and Finish Point:**